-Sherrie Peif joined Complete Colorado as a contract K-12 Education Reporter in November 2014 after spending the previous 13 year at the Greeley Tribune.
-While at the Tribune, Sherrie covered everything from sports to general assignment to education — which is where she spent the most of her years doing.
+Sherrie Peif joined Complete Colorado as a K-12 Education Reporter in November 2014 after spending the previous 13 years at the Greeley Tribune.
+While at the Tribune, Sherrie covered everything from sports and general assignment to education and politics.
+In 2016, she became Complete Colorado’s investigative reporter, covering state wide politics.

-Sherrie graduated from Metropolitan State College of Denver (now Metropolitan State University of Denver in 2003 with a degree in Communication Arts and Sciences, News Editorial.
+Sherrie graduated from Metropolitan State University of Denver in 2003 with a degree in Communication Arts and Sciences, News Editorial.
 She also graduated from Aims Community College in Greeley in 1998 with an Associate of Arts Degree in Communication and in 1999 with a Certificate in Broadcast Television.
-She has also completed all her course work for a Master’s degree in Secondary Education, English Language Arts.
-She is her student teaching short of a teaching certificate.
+She also completed all her course work for a Master’s degree in Secondary Education, English Language Arts.

 She was also part of the successful investigation with Complete Colorado’s Todd Shepherd into misinformation reported by 9News during one of its election “Truth Tests.”
 The investigation led to a KUSA anchor making an on-air correction and apology for the many factual errors that plagued the station’s original “Truth Test” report.
 The entire affair was ultimately given a write-up by Columbia Journalism Review.

-She has done several radio talk show interviews including Mike Rosen and Mandy Connell and is a regular guest on News Talk 1310 KFKA on the Stacy Petty Show where she discusses all things education.
+She has appeared frequently on several radio talk shows with personalities including Mike Rosen, Mandy Connell, Jimmy Lakey, and Jimmy Sengenberger and is a regular guest on News Talk 1310 KFKA on the Gail Fallen Show as a political analyst and insider.